Badgerati/Pode/docs/Getting-Started/Migrating/1X-to-2X.md

 The `-Endpoint` and `-Protocol` parameters have been removed in favour of `-EndpointName`.

+Further to this, if no `-Name` is supplied to [`Add-PodeEndpoint`] then a random GUID is used instead.
+To get the name back you can use `-PassThru` for the endpoint to be returned.

 ### Scoping and Auto-Importing

 The 2.0 release sees a big change to some scoping issues in Pode, around modules/snapins/functions and variables.
 For more information, see the new page on [Scoping](../../../Tutorials/Scoping).